blynkkk/blynkkk.github.io/BlynkMainOperations.md

 1 widget.
 For example, imagine a case when you have 3 smart bulbs and you want to turn on all those bulbs with one single click.
 You need to assign 3 devices to 1 tag and assign tag to button.
 That's it.

+Tag widgets also support state syncing.
+So you can get state of widget from your hardware.
+However you can't update state of such widgets from hardware.

 ## Devices online status
 Latest Blynk Android app version has support for online statuses for multiple devices.